Stolen Luxury Vehicles Bound for Ghana Intercepted in Canada, Valued at $800,000

 Source: Getty Images

-The recent detention of Shatta Wale has heightened concerns about stolen cars for sale in Ghana.
+The recent detention of Shatta Wale over his new Lamborghini has heightened concerns about stolen cars being put up for sale in the country.

 US intercepts stolen cars headed for Ghana

-The officials at the Port of Virginia stopped the shipment, valued at approximately $150,000, in yet another interception effort.
+The officials at the Port of Virginia stopped the shipment, which had been valued at approximately $150,000, in another interception effort.

-The manifest indicated the shipment contained several cars, but an X-ray scan showed the cars inside did not match the manifest.
+Officials said the manifest indicated that the shipment contained several cars, but an X-ray scan showed the cars inside did not match the details.

 Source: YEN.com.gh